coryjreid/logicraft/config/YungsExtras/forge-1_19/README.txt

 #        wishing_wells.json          #
 ######################################

-This file contains a BlockSetSelector (see below) describing the probability of a given block being chosen.
+This file contains a BlockStateRandomizer (see below) describing the probability of a given block being chosen.
 These probabilities are used for Wishing Wells, which have loot deposits at the bottom of them.

 ######################################
-#         BlockSetSelectors          #
+#       BlockStateRandomizer         #
 ######################################

 Describes a set of blockstates and the probability of each blockstate being chosen.